 You've welcomed an adorable kitten into your life, and you've started thinking about collars.
 But navigating this new world for your fur-baby can be tricky.
 Should kittens wear collars?
 Are kitten collars safe?
 And when is a kitten old enough to wear a collar for the first time?

 Don't worry!
 We've got your back.
-We've long been one of the few collar companies to offer a special kitten collar range, so we've put together the ultimate guide to everything you need to know about kittens and collars!
+We've long been one of the few collar companies to offer a breakaway kitten collar range, so we've put together the ultimate guide to everything you need to know about kittens and collars!

 SHOULD MY KITTEN WEAR A COLLAR?

-We're firm believers that every kitten should wear a collar.
 Kittens are little bundles of energy, always exploring and testing boundaries.
 But unfortunately that means they're also likely to test the boundaries of your home and find themselves on an unplanned journey into the outside world!